Austin Reaves NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, Austin Reaves included, take on the Denver Nuggets at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Austin Reaves included, will play at 8:30 PM on Monday versus the Denver Nuggets in the 2023 NBA Playoffs.

-In this piece we'll examine Reaves' stats and trends, helping you make good predictions on prop bets.
+In this article, we break down Reaves' available prop bets, providing stats to help you figure out the best wagers to make.

 Austin Reaves Prop Bets vs. the Nuggets